Edgar Henry Garland: Biography

-The Official newspaper of the New Zealand Society of Great Britain published a letter addressed to Garland from his mother.
-The letter was despatched from his mother in Wellington on 26 July 1916.
-By the time card reached him, he was already shot down and was a prisoner of war in Holzminden.
-This reached him on 2 November 1918, via the High Commissioner in London.
-This happened seven days before the Armistice finished the war.
+The Official Newspaper of the New Zealand Society of Great Britain published a letter card addressed to Garland from his mother.
+It was despatched from Wellington on 26 July 1916, but before it could reach him, he had been shot down and imprisoned at Holzminden.
+The card eventually reached him, via the High Commissioner in London, on 2 November 1918 – seven days before the Armistice that ended the war.

 After the war Garland was sent to the United States as member of the British Military Mission.
 He subsequently accepted employment with a United States aeronautical company established by Henry Woodhouse.